MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

     - ***StopSizeAutoUpdate:*** Stops the size calculations completely.
 Both UI and PowerShell won't report sizes.

     - ***StartSizeAutoUpdate:*** Resumes the size calculations.
-Immediately after enabling size calculations, use ```UpdateSizeInfo``` (in the following options) to recalculate sizes for all the data sources, until which sizes reported in PowerShell and UI may not be correct.
+Immediately after enabling size calculations, use ```UpdateSizeInfo``` (in the following options) to recalculate sizes for all the data sources, until which sizes reported in PowerShell and UI might not be correct.

     - ***GetSizeAutoUpdateStatus:*** Tells whether size calculations are enabled or disabled.

     - ***UpdateSizeInfo:*** Triggers the size calculation and reports the size consumed by data source.
 As this can be a long-running operation, use it only when needed, for scenarios such as billing.
-During this time, backups may fail with vhd mount errors.
+During this time, backups might fail with vhd mount errors.

 - **UpdateSizeForDS:** Path to a text file with a list of Datasource IDs for which size needs to be calculated with a datasourceID on each line.
 When not passed, size calculation is triggered for all the data sources.
     Use after using ```UpdateSizeInfo``` in ```ManageStorageInfo```.